<check against delivery>

 I see our newest citizens being deeply moved by the Welcome to Country that is part of their ceremony.

-There is something about the First Nations’ people having such a visible and powerful connection to land and country that profoundly impacts people who have left their own countries to make their homes in this one.
+There is something about the First Nations’ people having such a visible and powerful connection to land and country that profoundly impacts people who have left their own countries to make their homes safely here.

 I saw this most recently when I travelled to east Arnhem Land.